piskvorky/gensim/docs/src/tut2.rst

   >>> model = lsimodel.LsiModel(tfidf_corpus, id2word = dictionary.id2token, numTopics = 300)

-  The LSI transformation is unique in that it only inspects each input document once.
-This allows us to continue "training" at any point, and transformations are available all the time, in a truly online fashion.
-Because of this feature, the input document stream may even be infinite -- just keep feeding LSI new documents as they arrive!
+  LSI training is unique in that it only inspects each input document once.
+This allows us to continue "training" at any point, simply by providing more training documents.
+This is done by incremental updates to the underlying model, in a process called `online training`.
+Because of this feature, the input document stream may even be infinite -- just keep feeding LSI new documents as they arrive, while using the computed transformation model as read-only in the meanwhile!

-  >>> model.addDocuments(another_tfidf_corpus)
+  >>> model.addDocuments(another_tfidf_corpus) # now LSI has been trained on tfidf_corpus + another_tfidf_corpus
-  >>> lsi_vec = model[tfidf_vec]
+  >>> lsi_vec = model[tfidf_vec] # convert a new document into the LSI space, without affecting the model
   >>> ...
-  >>> model.addDocuments(more_documents)
+  >>> model.addDocuments(more_documents) # tfidf_corpus + another_tfidf_corpus + more_documents
   >>> lsi_vec = model[tfidf_vec]
   >>> ...

-  See the :mod:`gensim.models.lsimodel` documentation for details on how to make LSI gradually "forget" old observations in infinite streams and how tweak parameters affecting speed vs. memory footprint vs. numerical precision of the algorithm.
+  See the :mod:`gensim.models.lsimodel` documentation for details on how to make LSI gradually "forget" old observations in infinite streams and how to tweak parameters affecting speed vs. memory footprint vs. numerical precision of the algorithm.

 * `Random Projections, RP <http://www.cis.hut.fi/ella/publications/randproj_kdd.pdf>`_ aim to